 19. What are the characteristics of DRG?

-Bilateral in the medulla, send impulses to motor nerves of diaphragm and intercostals, provides main inspiratory stimulus.
+They are bilateral in the medulla; they send impulses to motor nerves of the diaphragm and intercostals; and they provide the main inspiratory stimulus.

 Sensory impulses that the lungs, airways, peripheral chemoreceptors, and joint proprioceptors have transmitted to the DRG.

 21. Do DRG nerves extend into VRG nerves?

 22. Do VRG nerves extend into DRG nerves?